Becky Hart | Jan 31, 2024

 For Americans traveling “overseas,” Canada is often underrated.
 Even if you aren’t crossing an ocean to get there, don’t short-change this international neighbor when planning to travel abroad.

-In 2019, before the coronavirus pandemic, Canada welcomed over 22 million international visitors, 15 million of which came from the United States.
+In 2019, before the coronavirus pandemic, Canada welcomed more than 22 million international visitors, 15 million of which came from the United States.
 That marked the fifth consecutive year that Canada saw an increase in overseas travelers.
 Clearly, something has been catching adventurers’ eyes.

 So what’s the draw?
 And if you want to see for yourself what the world’s second-largest country has to offer, where do you begin?